 For GenTL Producers which do not provide a data stream the number of available data streams is zero.
 Calls to DevGetDataStreamID or DevOpenDataStream will fail.
-Nevertheless a GenTL Producer must export all functions of the public interface
+Nevertheless a GenTL Producer must export all functions of the public interface.

-[in] hDevice Device module to work on [in] sDataStreamID Unique data stream ID to open as a 0-terminated C string. [out] 1 Data Stream module handle of the newly created stream.
-It is recommended to initialize phDataStream to GENTL_INVALID_HANDLE before calling DevOpenDataStream to indicate an invalid handle.
-Return S GC_ER R_SUCCESS Operation was successful; no error occurred.
-GC_ERR_NOT_INITIALIZED No preceding call to GCInitLib .
-GC_ER R_INVALID_HANDLE The handle hDevice is invalid (NULL) or does not reference an open Device module retrieved through a call to IFOpenDevice .
-GC_ER R_RESOURCE_IN_USE The Data Stream module has already been instantiated through a previous call to DevOpenDataStream .
+[in] hDevice Device module to work on [in] sDataStreamID Unique data stream ID to open as a 0-terminated C string. [out] phDataStream Data Stream module handle of the newly created stream.
+It recommended to initialize phDataStream to GENTL INVALID HANDLE before calling DevOpenDataStream to indicate an invalid handle.

-GEN(i)CAM emva Version 1.4 GenTL Standard The GenTL Producer is unable to interpret the provided GC ERR INVALID ID ID string sDataStreamID or is not able to match it to an existing Data Stream.
-GC ERR INVALID PARAMETER Parameters phDataStream and/or sDataStream are invalid pointers (NULL or $\sim 0x0$).
-The access to the requested Data Stream module is GC ERR ACCESS DENIED denied.
+GC_ERR_SUCCESS Operation was successful; no error occurred.
+GC_ERR_NOT_INITIALIZED No preceding call to GCInitLib.
+GC_ERR_INVALID_HANDLE The handle hDevice is invalid (NULL) or does not reference an open Device module retrieved through a call to IFOpenDevice .
+GC_ERR_RESOURCE_IN_USE The Data Stream module has already been instantiated through a previous call to DevOpenDataStream .
+GC_ERR_INVALID_ID The GenTL Producer is unable to interpret the provided ID string sDataStreamID or is not able to match it to an existing Data Stream.
+GC_ERR_INVALID_PARAMETER Parameters $phDataStream$ and/or $sDataStreamID$ are invalid pointers (NULL or $\sim 0x0$).
+GC_ERR_ACCESS_DENIED The access to the requested Data Stream module is denied.
 This may be because it is already opened by another Process but it might have other reasons as well.
-The sDataStreamID of the stream is generally valid but GC ERR NOT AVAILABLE the stream is not available.
+GC_ERR_NOT_AVAILABLE The sDataStreamID of the stream is generally valid but the stream is not available.